section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 ### Machine Learning vs. Deep Learning
 Deep Learning and machine learning are both types of AI that classify data and train models.

-1. Machine Learning algorithms need structured data to solve data problems.
-Deep Learning relies on layers of Neural Networks.
+1. Machine Learning algorithms require extensive data pre-processing and manual feature extraction.
+Deep Learning relies on layers of Neural Networks and performs feature extraction automatically.
-Example: you have several animal images, such as birds and pets.
-A person would label each image to help an ML algorithm differentiate the images.
-Deep Learning is a bit complex.
-This is because using the same dataset.
-Deep Learning algorithms toil to evaluate variations between categories and classify them.

-2. A Machine Learning algorithm can take a minute or up to a few hours to finish execution.
-Deep Learning algorithms can go up to weeks to halt the execution.
-This is due to the complexity of Neural Networks.
-Neural networks need a large number of weights and more parameters.

-3. The performance of ML algorithms is better when the dataset is small or medium.
-Deep Learning algorithms fail to perform well on such datasets.
-DL algorithms instead perform exceptionally well for bigger datasets.
+2. Machine Learning  is used when there is a lack of computational power available or a small dataset.
+A deep learning algorithm's performance improves with the size of the dataset.
+Therefore, deep learning algorithms are fed petabytes of data, which required weeks of training.
+ML can be trained for weeks, but nothing useful will come out of it.

-4. Machine Learning algorithms can perform on low-end machines.
+3. Machine Learning algorithms can perform on low-end machines.
 Deep Learning performs well on a powerful machine equipped with multiple GPUs, thus [providing high performance](https://hackr.io/blog/machine-learning-vs-deep-learning).

-5. Machine Learning algorithms study and understand labeled data in a dataset.
-Deep Learning algorithms require no human intervention.
-This is because layers in Neural Networks place data in different concepts.
-Neural Networks also enable DL algorithms to learn independently.
+4. Classification requires labeled data.
+Be it ML or DL, we need to label data for classification tasks.

-6. Deep Learning is an essential part of Machine Learning.
+5. Deep Learning is an essential part of Machine Learning.
 It provides solutions to many problems in image recognition, speech recognition, and NLP.
 Deep Learning performs well with images, text, sound recognition as compared to Machine Learning.

 ### How Deep Learning Works
 Deep Learning algorithms are inspired by how the human brain functions.
-Neural Networks are made up of layers and nodes, as well as the brain comprises of neurons.
+Neural Networks are made up of layers and nodes, as the brain comprises neurons.

 Neural Networks consist of:
 - Input layer